 What Determines the Brightness of Outdoor Festoon Lights?

 Most people associate wattage with their LED festoon lights’ brightness, but nothing could be further from the truth.
 Light wattage measures the amount of energy that a lighting fixture draws upon when switched on, while the brightness of an LED light is measured in lumens.
 Pay attention to the lumens (lm) of LED light bulbs when making your purchasing decisions to ensure you get a lightbulb that produces the level of brightness you’re after.

-Many different factors affect the brightness of the festoon lights that illuminate your outdoor or indoor space.
+Many factors affect the ability of festoon lights to illuminate your space.
 That’s the reason why you should pay close attention to the lightbulb you choose to screw into your festoon light sockets.
-Here’s an overview of these factors to help you select the festoon lights with the level of brightness you want.
+Here’s an overview of these factors to help you select the dim or bright festoon lights depending on the area you plan to decorate.

 1. Voltage and Current